Texas Tech University

 Overview

-Dr. Tinsley is the Director of the Energy Balance & Body Composition Laboratory in the Department of Kinesiology & Sport Management at Texas Tech University.
-The major research interests of his lab group are the critical evaluation of body composition assessment techniques, sports nutrition strategies to improve performance and body composition, and the influence of intermittent fasting on health and physical performance.
+The Energy Balance & Body Composition Laboratory is an active research laboratory in the Department of Kinesiology & Sport Management at Texas Tech University.
+The major research interests of our team are the critical evaluation of body composition assessment techniques, energy balance manipulations ranging from intermittent fasting to overfeeding, and sports nutrition strategies to improve performance and body composition.

 Energy Balance & Body Composition Laboratory